theoforger/theoforger/README.md

 - 🌈 Queer and neurodivergent.
-Tech is my special interest.
+Tech is my special interest
 - 🌲 Loves nature.
-Heaven is when I'm surrounded by trees and birds.
+Heaven is when I'm surrounded by trees and birds
-- 🦊 My favorite animal and favorite browser!
+- 🦊 My favorite animal and browser of choice!
 - 🐧 Linux guy.
 I guess penguins are my second favorite animal?
+- ☁️ Self-hosting is the best rabbit hole I've fallen into
-- 🔒 Passionate about all things privacy and security.
+- 🔒 Passionate about all things privacy and security
+- 🎮 Spent way too many hours in Minecraft and podcasts
-- 🏋🏻 Fellow gym bro.
+- 🏋🏻 Average gym bro.
 Re-rack your weights guys!

+### Random Tech Bits
+- Rust and Go are my favorite languages
+- Updating packages and docker containers every day is my definition of fun
+- TLS is my favorite protocol (Yes I have a favorite protocol)
+- Caddy is the best HTTP server
+- It's been 0 days since I broke luci on my OpenWRT router
+- Sometimes my laptop gets outrageously slow, then I realize I forgot to run `docker compose down` for my Minecraft server
+- Home Assistant is an expensive addiction
+- `pnpm` over `npm` any day :)
+- It's always DNS
+- Traumatized by NVIDIA drivers
+- Immutable OSes are cool
+- ...